tandeshao/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list. <br><br>
+Multiple persons in the list.

     2. Test case: `delete 1` <br>
        Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message. <br><br>
+Details of the deleted contact shown in the status message.

     3. Other incorrect delete commands to try: `delete`, `delete x` (where x is an integer smaller than 1 or larger than 2147483647) <br>
        Expected: Invalid command message displaying the format for proper command usage.
-The text in the command box will also turn red. <br><br>
+The text in the command box will also turn red.

     4. Other incorrect delete commands to try: `delete x` (where x is an integer larger than the list size and smaller than 2147483648) <br>
       Expected: Message displaying that the person index provided does not exist.
 The text in the command box will also turn red.